-What is a SIM card?
-Types, sizes, and how it works
+What is a SIM card, and what is it used for?
+Types, sizes, and what it stores

 When you got your first mobile phone, you probably learned that a SIM card is essential — without it, your phone’s just an expensive brick.
 You can think of a SIM card as your phone’s ID card — it tells the mobile network who you are and gives you access to calls, texts, and data.
 Beyond everyday use, SIM cards make practical tasks like switching devices or staying connected while traveling simple and seamless.
 Let’s take a closer look at how this tiny chip makes such big things possible.